 The Student Farm began production in 1996.
 The entire farm is under organic production, which means no chemical fertilizers or pesticides are used.
-In 2003, the farm became a CSA (Community Sponsored Agriculture) providing fresh organic produce to 20 members in Northside Ithaca.
+In 2003 and again in 2015 the farm became a CSA (Community Sponsored Agriculture) providing fresh organic produce to 20 members in Northside Ithaca (in 2003) and up to 60 members of the Cornell community in 2015.
 The farm also operates a vegetable stand in Ho Plaza.
 Dilmun Hill relies on Cornell student volunteers for its operation, and all volunteers receive fresh produce!
 For more information, visit their website: